DecisionDirector: Advantage Everyone

 Information is Power

-With our extensive database of baseline requirements, we are able to focus our clients on developing a much smaller set of crucial and truly unique requirements.
+With our extensive database of baseline requirements, we are able to focus our clients on developing a much smaller set of crucial and truly unique requirements that support their desired outcomes.

 And, since many vendors have securely stored their responses to our baseline requirements, they can direct their response efforts to the highest impact items.